 - Alarm Scan Rate

-- Set to 0 to poll on notification form the 'Record Info' poller.
+- Set to -1 to disable polling for Alarms.

-- Event Scan Rate
+- Event Scan rate

-- Set to -1 to disable polling for Events.
+- o 0 Scan on notification form the 'Record Info' poller.

 - Periodic History Scan Rate

 - Set to -1 to disable polling for Periodic History records.

 - Daily History Scan Rate

 - Set to -1 to disable polling for Daily History records.

 - Record Info Scan Rate

 - Set to a positive number to launch the RecordInfoPoller with specified poll rate.
-With this setup, the AlarmPoller will be notified on any 'RecordInfo' change such as 'Last Record Sequence number Used', etc.
+With this setup, EventPoller will be notified on any 'RecordInfo' change such as 'Last Record Sequence number Used', etc.

-At this point, the EFM ABB Totalflow driver is configured and is polling for Alarms at the rate specified in the EFM ABB Totalflow device configuration.
+At this point, the EFM ABB Totalflow driver is configured and is polling for Events at the rate specified in the EFM ABB Totalflow device configuration.